blake-mealey/rollup-plugin-lit-styles/README.md

 </p>

 A Rollup.js plugin for loading CSS styles into [lit-html](https://lit-html.polymer-project.org/) components with pre-processing.
-The default configuration supports Sass and PostCSS processing, but the plugin provides support for custom style processing.
+Comes batteries-included for Sass and PostCSS processing, and provides support for user-defined style processing for other CSS processors.

 ## Installation